Domestic demand recovery should prevent third year of recession

-Due to the weak economic development, especially in industry and construction, unemployment continues to rise.
-In November, the seasonally adjusted unemployment rate was 7.2%.
-On an annual average, we expect an unemployment rate of 7.0% in 2024.
-The situation on the labor market is likely to deteriorate further for the time being and only stabilise with the improvement of the economy in the course of 2025.
-For 2025, we expect the unemployment rate to rise further to 7.2%.
-For 2026, we expect a decline to 7.0 percent, as the labor supply is expected to increase only slowly for demographic reasons.
+In January, the seasonally adjusted unemployment rate was 7.2%.
+The situation on the labor market is likely to deteriorate further for the time being and only stabilize with the improvement of the economy at the beginning of 2026.
+For 2025, we expect the unemployment rate to average 7.3%.
+We expect this level to stabilize in 2026.

-Inflation has fallen significantly since the beginning of the year, falling below 2% for the third consecutive month at 1.9% in November.
-After the turn of the year, inflation is expected to rise towards 2.5%, partly due to the abolition of the electricity price brake.
-After an average of 2.9% in 2024, we expect inflation in Austria to fall to an average of 2.2% in 2025 and to 1.9% in 2026.
+At the start of the year, inflation rose to 3.3 % year-on-year, fueled, among other things, by the abolition of the electricity price brake.
+After an average of 2.9% in 2024, we expect inflation in Austria to fall to an average of 2.5% in 2025 and to 1.9% in 2026.

 About Austria Up-to-date